consistec/doubleganger/README.md

 doubleganger is licensed under [GPL Version 3](http://www.gnu.org/licenses/gpl.html).
 Commercial licenses are available upon [request](swd@consistec.de).

+For a list of third party licenses see the file [third-party-licenses](third-party-licenses) in the top level directory.

 ## Thanks

 The initial development of doubleganger has been funded by Saarland's Ministry of Economic Affairs and Science within the program **Technologieprogramm Saar**.